aariani/PhasBioRange/README.md

-# PhasBioRange: tools for visual exploration of climatic distribution of the *Phaseoulus* clade in the Americas
+# PhasBioRange: tools for visual exploration of climatic distribution of the *Phaseolus* clade in the Americas

-This tool is a small shiny R project for explore geo-climatic distribution of Phaseoulus in the Americas
+This tool is a small shiny R project for explore geo-climatic distribution of Phaseolus in the Americas

 =========================================================================================================